Agosto/iotcore-raspbian-demo/README.md

 #### Configure App to Run on boot (via cron)

+This is a very simple way to start the app on boot via cron.
+You can also use [RC.LOCAL](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md).

 - Add this to user `pi` cron jobs
 ```bash
 $ chmod +x startup.sh